 At your request, IGES has performed a geologic hazards assessment for The Ridge Subdivision Phases 3, 4, and 5, located in the City of Eden in Weber County, Utah.
-This letter report identifies the nature and associated risk of the applicable geologic hazards associated with the property, based upon the results of the literature review, site reconnaissance, and subsurface investigation conducted as part of this assessment.
+This letter report is an updated version of and supplants the original letter report by IGES dated September 12, 2016, based upon additional subsurface data collected to further delineate and address the landslide hazard.
+The report identifies the nature and associated risk of the applicable geologic hazards associated with the property, based upon the results of the literature review, site reconnaissance, and subsurface investigation conducted as part of this assessment.